nemethricsi/readmes/README.md

 - Feels like writing CSS (since you are just writing css!), with some of the quality-of-life improvements from Sass/Less rolled in.
 - Offers good solutions for animations and global styles — you can write 100% of your CSS with this tool
 - Extremely high developer satisfaction.
 - Best-in-class performance: styled-components version 5 has gotten extremely performant, as we'll see in a future lesson.
-Plus it supports SSR?, which allows us to improve performance even more.
+Plus it supports `SSR`, which allows us to improve performance even more.
 - The most popular CSS-in-JS solution out there, according to the # of Github projects that depend on it.
 Lots of active development, an engaged community, and plenty of resources.

 ### Cons: